FYRE Living/Learning Community

 The program, which will welcome up to 160 FYRE Scholars in the fall 2017 semester, has a few main components:

 - You will be a part of a FYRE Living/Learning Community.
-This allows you to live in San Francisco Hall with the other FYRE Scholars (or be a commuter with access to San Francisco activities).
+This requires you to live in San Francisco Hall with the other FYRE Scholars (or be a commuter with access to San Francisco activities).
 The Learning Community will provide study groups, a place to get information about campus, social events, and an undergraduate Resident Assistant familiar with the FYRE Program.
+Find out more about LUC Learning Communities at http://www.luc.edu/learningcommunity/.

 **Please note that students co-enrolled in the Honors Program will live in Campion Hall.